star-history/star-history/public/blog/ai-web-scraper.md

 ![llm-scraper-star-history](/assets/blog/ai-web-scraper/llm-scraper-star-history.webp)

-[LLM Scraper](https://github.com/mishushakov/llm-scraper) is a TypeScript library to convert any webpages into structured data using LLMs.
+[LLM Scraper](https://github.com/mishushakov/llm-scraper) is a TypeScript library that can convert any webpage into structured data using LLMs.
 Essentially, it uses function calling to convert pages to structured data.

 Simliarly to Reader, it was open-sourced just last month.
 It currently supports Local (GGUF), OpenAI, Groq chat models.
 Apparently, the author is [working on](https://news.ycombinator.com/item?id=40100824) supporting local LLMs via llama.cpp to lower the cost of using LLMs for web scraping.